sfigg/commercialization-public/test/hlk/testref/ipsec-task-offload-v2-testing-prerequisites.md

 ### <span id="Overview_of_changes_in_network_device_selection"></span><span id="overview_of_changes_in_network_device_selection"></span><span id="OVERVIEW_OF_CHANGES_IN_NETWORK_DEVICE_SELECTION"></span>Overview of changes in network device selection

-For LAN device testing, message and support adapters are no longer selected in the UI—they must be renamed on the test and support machines before running tests.
+For LAN device testing, message and support adapters are no longer selected in the UI--they must be renamed on the test and support machines before running tests.
 Renaming refers to the device's ifAlias, which is visible from the **Network Connections** window, among other places.

 The following image shows